Readify/madskillz/DataAndAnalytics.md

 - I am well aware of all processes of the team and diligently follow them (like maintaining accurate documentation, "maintaining test" and so on).
 <!--- ^^^ Concept is correct, maybe adjust wording? --->
 - Even when I disagree with something I continue to work enthusiastically, learning from the others in the team.
-- Every venture has mundane tasks and I work "happily and" diligently through them.
+- Every venture has mundane tasks and I work happily and diligently through them.
 <!--- I don't like "happily" in this one.
 Maybe more like "I don't complain" --->
 - I go out of my way develop a friendly and professional rapport with my customer and their team members.
 - My contributions to team discussions are net-positive, informative and helpful.